vcfvct/aws-exam/azure.md

 * File Storage use case: Hybrid, Lift and Shift.
 * Archive -> Glacier.
 A `Blob` tier so same tool will work.

+## Databases
+* CosmosDB: Global from start, single digit latency, pay for use.
+  * cosmos `db account` (with free tier), specify global distribution, networking, backup, encryption etc
+  * cosmos db has an `id` and a `partition key`(a path to the json separated by `/`) and their combination has to be unique.
+We can use the same field for both.
+A [documentation on partition key choice](https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey)
+* Azure SQL: managed SQL-Server, up to 100TB.
+* Managed MySQL/PostgreSQL and DMS

 ##  misc
 * ResourceGroup can be shutdown any time as long as the resources are not subject to protection